ThorNolan/React-Reading-List/README.md

   + [mongoose](https://www.npmjs.com/package/mongoose) for querying the mongo database.
   + [express](https://www.npmjs.com/package/express) as a routing framework.
   + [react-router-dom](https://www.npmjs.com/package/react-router-dom) as a React routing library for navigating between pages.
-  + [react-reveal](https://www.npmjs.com/package/react-reveal) a lightweight animatin library for revealing content on scroll.
+  + [react-reveal](https://www.npmjs.com/package/react-reveal) a lightweight animation library for revealing content on scroll.

 ## Acknowledgements

+Thank you to my instructor Jerome and my TA's Jimmy, Jacob and Sajeel for their help!

 <div>Icons made by <a href="https://www.flaticon.com/authors/popcorns-arts" title="Icon Pond">Icon Pond</a> from <a href="https://www.flaticon.com/" 			    title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" 			    title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>

-Background pattern is from Subtle Patterns
+Background pattern is from Subtle Patterns.

 ## 🌌 Author